 - $76 for a nice dinner and drinks at the Kula Grille on our last night there

 We actually had an issue at the first hotel during check out as well.
-There was a one person breakfast buffet ($24) charged to our room for a day we hadn’t eaten there.
+There was a one person breakfast buffet ($24) charged to our room for a day we hadn’t even eaten there.
 It was obvious to the Desk Agent that this was an error and they gladly removed it right away.
 More than likely, someone just accidentally gave them the wrong room number.
-It just pays to carefully review your bill for any discrepancies at check out!
+It just pays to always carefully review your bill for any discrepancies at check out!

 Overall we really enjoyed our stay at Turtle Bay Resort.
 The room was very spacious, had everything we needed to be comfortable and we loved the ocean front Lanai.
 I couldn’t get enough of watching the surfer action all day long or catching those mind blowing sunsets from the pool every night!
 You could choose to never leave the property and still have everything you need right there.

 All the staff we encountered were super helpful and friendly.
 Even though we weren’t golfers or honeymooners (the majority of the guests were one or the other), we still managed to fit in nicely.
 If you watch, you can get a good rate for your stay and it is possible to keep your onsite costs under control with just a bit of planning.

 I am sure we will stay there again in the future.